FALCONN-LIB/FALCONN/README.md

 FALCONN is mainly developed by [Ilya Razenshteyn](http://www.ilyaraz.org/) and [Ludwig Schmidt](http://people.csail.mit.edu/ludwigs/).
 FALCONN has grown out of a [research project](http://papers.nips.cc/paper/5893-practical-and-optimal-lsh-for-angular-distance) with our collaborators [Alexandr Andoni](http://www.mit.edu/~andoni/), [Piotr Indyk](https://people.csail.mit.edu/indyk/), and [Thijs Laarhoven](http://thijs.com/).
-Many of the ideas used in FALCONN were proposed in research papers over the past 20 years (see the [documentation](https://github.com/falconn-lib/falconn/wiki)).

 ### License